thanders/movie/docs/README.md

 # Welcome to Movie
 ## a bash script for checking which movies are playing in your area.

-The script is in bash and uses:
-- Wget
-- Grep
-- Sed
-- Hxnormalize
-- Hxselect
+This script uses the following tools and techniques for text processing:
+  - Wget \- Retrieves web pages or files via HTTP, HTTPS or FTP
+  - Grep \- Searches files for lines that match a given pattern
+  - Sed \- A stream editor that is used to perform basic text transformations such as, selecting text between two patterns.
+  - Hxnormalize \- Part of the html-xml-utils package.
+Used for normalizing HTML.
+  - Hxselect \- Part of the html-xml-utils package.
+Used for selecting selecting specific HTML tags.
-- IFS
+  - IFS \- Internal field separator
-- A for loop
+  - Redirecting
+      - Pipes \- Used to redirect the output from one command as input for another or
-- Bash pipes and redirects
+      - File redirects
 ```markdown
 Syntax highlighted code block